adamRhmni/adamRhmni/README.md

-# Heyyyy Im Adam 🖐
+# Heyyyy im Adam 🖐

 Im a **Backend Developer** and **CS Student** with a passion for **AI**, **Machine Learning**, and **Cybersecurity**.